Liiiii2101/Anatomy-aware-nnUNet-for-Rectal-Tumor-Segmentation/README.md

 ## Improving Rectal Tumor Segmentation with Anomaly Fusion Derived from Anatomical Inpainting: A Multicenter Study
-The code is built on top of https://github.com/DL4mHealth/Medformer This repo is a PyTorch-based framework for rectal tumor and rectal structures (rectum and mesorectum) segmentation, whose goal is to provide a comprehensive  comparison of various deep learning models.
+You can find the article of this paper [here](https://www.medrxiv.org/content/10.1101/2024.10.15.24315517v1) The code is built on top of https://github.com/DL4mHealth/Medformer This repo is a PyTorch-based framework for rectal tumor and rectal structures (rectum and mesorectum) segmentation, whose goal is to provide a comprehensive  comparison of various deep learning models.
 It provides fair evaluation and comparison of CNNs and Transformers on rectal cancer MRI (T2WI).

 Also, many thanks to https://github.com/MIC-DKFZ/nnUNet and https://github.com/fiy2W/mri_seq2seq

 ## Data and Model Weights
-We publish the rectal structure including rectum and mesorectum segmenting model [here](https://drive.google.com/drive/folders/1ontHBRMZia00npnt5YVQoDFzeW92MyOd?usp=drive_link)
+We publish the rectal structure including rectum and mesorectum segmenting model [here](https://drive.google.com/drive/folders/1ontHBRMZia00npnt5YVQoDFzeW92MyOd?usp=drive_link).
+The model was trained on our own rectal dataset (T2WI)

-Also, the rectum and mesorectum masks of 100 T2WI scans of PI-CAI dataset can be found [here](https://drive.google.com/drive/folders/1dbKnbT8pQxC3fBrAGKWnlV_argsa3Ysf?usp=drive_link)
+Also, the rectum and mesorectum masks of 100 T2WI scans of PI-CAI dataset can be found [here](https://drive.google.com/drive/folders/1dbKnbT8pQxC3fBrAGKWnlV_argsa3Ysf?usp=drive_link).
+They were annotated by a radiologist with more than 6-year experience.